 All aspects of your facility, including lockers, must meet the Americans With Disabilities Act (ADA) requirements.
 You can choose any type of locker, but you’ll need to ensure that at least 5% of all your lockers meet the ADA requirements.
 If you have multiple types of lockers, at least one of each type must be accessible lockers.

-For single tier lockers, the shelf and coat hooks must be lowered to no more than 48 inches above the floor.
-An extra shelf also needs to be added to bring the bottom of the locker to no lower than 15 inches above the floor.
-In addition, only recessed handles with multi-point latching meet the ADA specifications.
+For all lockers, the shelf and coat hooks cannot be more than 48 inches above the finished floor.
+You’ll also need to add an extra shelf to meet the reach requirements of the ADA.
+The shelf will ensure that the bottom of the locker is no lower than 15 inches above the finished floor, making it easier to reach.